datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 We can also reassign values within subsets of our DataFrame.

-But before we do that, let's look at difference between the concept of copying objects and the concept of referencing objects in Python.
+But before we do that, let's look at the difference between the concept of copying objects and the concept of referencing objects in Python.

 ## Copying Objects vs Referencing Objects in Python